ag-informatics/ag-informatics-course/module3/HW3/README.md

 ### Create models to represent Fields and Observations.

->Creating the models is your first major knowledge check for this lab.
+>Creating the models is your first major knowledge check for this homework.
 I don't give you the answer but expect you to be able to convert the diagram to code given what we covered in class and in the associated review materials.

 Open the **'models.py'**.
 Create two classes, one titled "Field" and one titled "Observation", based on the class diagram below.